nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     b.
 Total number of employees who are available tomorrow.

     c.
 The success message.
-2. The available manpower for tomorrow will be listed in the Employee Directory section in the _Main View_.
+2. The available manpower for tomorrow will be listed in the Employee Directory inside the _Main View_.

 {Screenshot}